idaholab/MontePy/doc/source/starting.rst

    Mainly the ability to fill a cell with different universes for every lattice site, and to create an "anonymous transform" in the fill card.

-   Montepy can understand and manipulate fills with these features in the input.
+   MontePy can understand and manipulate fills with these features in the input.
    However, generating these from scratch may be cumbersome.
    If you use this feature, and have input on how to make it more user friendly, please reach out to the developers.